Guided tours and package for groups

 Guided tours in other languages

 Guided tours are available in Swedish and English.
 Guided tours in other languages can occasionally be arranged by special agreement.
-If you would like a tour in another language, it is also possible for someone in your group to interpret from Swedish or English during the tour.
+If you would like a tour in another language, there is always the possibility for someone in your group to act as an interpreter.

 Number of participants